University of North Carolina at Asheville: Curriculum

 UNC Asheville operates on a semester calendar.
 It offers four-year undergraduate programs leading to Bachelor of Arts, Bachelor of Fine Arts, and Bachelor of Science degrees in 36 majors, and is classified by the Carnegie Classification of Institutions of Higher Education as a Baccalaureate College–Arts & Sciences (Bac/A&S).

-The University's most popular majors include biology, business, English language and literature, environmental studies, psychology.
+The University's most popular majors include psychology, art, environmental science, biology, business, and English.
 It also offers joint degrees with North Carolina State University, including a 2-2 B.S. in engineering, a 3-1 B.S. in engineering, and a joint B.S. in engineering in mechatronics concentration.

 All students complete a capstone or culminating academic experience.
 UNC Asheville founded the National Conference on Undergraduate Research and has hosted the event five times.
-Some sixty percent of student complete undergraduate research or creative project.
-Around 20% of students participate in study abroad or study away.
+Some sixty percent of students complete undergraduate research or creative projects.
+Around twenty percent of students participate in study abroad or study away.
 More than 48 of its graduates have received Fulbright Fellowships.

-Located on campus, the Osher Lifelong Learning Institute has some 220 faculty and offer more than 350 classes each year.
+Located on campus, the Osher Lifelong Learning Institute has some 220 faculty and offers more than 350 classes each year.

 Faculty

-UNC Asheville had 222 full-time faculty members the fall of 2022, with 87% holding terminal degrees in their field.
+UNC Asheville had 217 full-time faculty members in 2026, with 84 percent holding terminal degrees in their field.
 Another 99 faculty serve part-time.
 Faculty teach all classes; there are no teaching assistants.
-Nearly 60% of the classes have less than 20 students.
-As of 2022, the student-faculty ratio was 14:1.
+Nearly 60 percent of the classes have fewer than 20 students.
+As of 2024, the student-faculty ratio was 13:1.

 Admissions

-UNC Asheville's acceptance rate for the fall of 2021 was 82%.
-At that time, total enrollment was 3,233, with 57% female students and 43% male students.
-As of fall 2020, students came from 43 states and seventeen countries; 12% of the current study body was from outside of North Carolina.
-The student demographics were 73.57% White, 8.84% Hispanic, 5.11% Black, 1.68% Asian, and 5.08% unknown.
-87% of the enrollees were full-time students.
+UNC Asheville's acceptance rate for the fall of 2024 was 92 percent.
+At that time, total enrollment was 3,030, with 59 percent female students and 41 percent male students.
+As of fall 2020, students came from 43 states and 17 countries; 12 percent of the current study body was from outside of North Carolina.
+The student demographics in the fall of 2024 were 73 percent White, 10 percent Hispanic, 6 percent Black, 4 percent two or more races, 2 percent Asian, 2 percent international, and 3 percent unknown.
+2,676 of the enrollees were full-time students and 24 were post-graduate students.

-There are deadlines for admissions, and either a ACT or SAT is required.
-In the 2020-2021 academic year, 35% of students received a Pell Grant.
+There are deadlines for admissions, and either an ACT or SAT is required.
+In the 2020–2021 academic year, 35 percent of students received a Pell Grant.